Grade Appeal Procedure

 3. Lane Community College presumes that the instructor of record's judgment is definitive and that the final grades given are accurate.

-4. A grade appeal will only be pursued if there is a valid basis and substantial evidence of an error or manifest injustice in grading.
-The student making the appeal is responsible for developing and presenting the appeal.
+4. A grade appeal should only be pursued if there is a valid basis and substantial evidence of an error or manifest injustice in grading.

-5. If the instructor no longer works at the College or is unavailable (e.g., on leave), the Division Dean shall appoint a faculty designee to represent the instructor throughout the process.
+6. If the instructor no longer works at the College or is unavailable (e.g., on leave), the Division Dean shall appoint a faculty designee to represent the instructor throughout the process.

-7. The Chair of the GAC communicates on behalf of the GAC and is responsible for informing the Registrar, the student, and the instructor of any grade change.
+8. The Chair of the GAC communicates on behalf of the GAC and is responsible for informing the Registrar, the student, and the instructor of any grade change.

-9. All efforts should be made to expedite the grade appeal processes at the informal and formal levels.
+9. All timeframes described in this process occur within the regular academic calendar, which excludes the summer term.
+All efforts should be made to expedite the grade appeal processes at the informal and formal levels.

 Process for Grade Appeal